wangningbei/codeConstStorage/README.md

 The flakes per texel should be set as one, as this is required by the Jacobian computation.

 The input normal map should have a range [-1,1].
-One example of the normal map is included in the KETTLE folder.
+One example of the normal map is included in the TEAPOT folder.